Here Is What I See

 This mode can fail.
 If I point and you look and you don't see it, the failure is mine.
 Either the pattern isn't there, or my pointing wasn't precise enough.
 There's no fallback to "trust me" or "study more."
 The mode is self-correcting because it's immediately checkable.

 Most analysis comes with shields.
 The institution's name.
 The analyst's track record, selectively presented.
 The complexity of the model, which most readers can't evaluate.
 The relationships with management, implying access to information you don't have.
 These aren't necessarily dishonest.
-But they function as buffers between the claim and the checking.
+But they function as buffers.
 If the analysis is wrong, there are explanations that don't require admitting the analysis was wrong.

 I've stripped away the shields.